ratpack/ratpack/ratpack-manual/src/content/chapters/60-gradle.md

 Using `ratpack.dependency("jackson")` is equivalent to `"io.ratpack:ratpack-jackson:«version of ratpack-gradle dependency»"`.
 This is the recommended way to add dependencies that are part of the core distribution.

-The `'ratpack'` plugin adds the following implicit dependencies:
+The `'io.ratpack.ratpack-java'` plugin adds the following implicit dependencies:

 * `ratpack-core` - _compile_
 * `ratpack-test` - _testCompile_

-The `'ratpack-groovy'` plugin adds the following implicit dependencies:
+The `'io.ratpack.ratpack-groovy'` plugin adds the following implicit dependencies:

 * `ratpack-groovy` - _compile_ (depends on `ratpack-core`)
 * `ratpack-groovy-test` - _testCompile_ (depends on `ratpack-test`)